sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 The real world is immutable when viewed at any point in time
 * the past can’t be changed and
-* state is only definable by observation (at a time).
+* state is only definable by observation (at a time)

 State arises from recursion in time.
 When you look closely at how computer memories actually work, you can see this recursion _even at the level of the logic circuits that implement computer memory_